-You can certainly say a lot about the character and image you want to portray just from choosing the right pair of glasses.
+You can certainly tell the world a lot about your character just by choosing the right pair of glasses.
 Whether you’re looking for a neat and sophisticated look to accompany your tailored attire, or bolder, large rims to bring together a more creative ensemble, there’s a lot to consider when choosing the right pair to buy.

 Back in the day, we were led to believe that anyone who wore glasses was a geek, the ugly duckling, four-eyes, the social outcast.
 How times have changed.

 Move forward to today and you’ll come across people with perfect 20/20 vision throwing on a pair.
 Why?
-Because they look so darn good – whilst making you feel stylish and confident.
+Because glasses look so darn good – whilst making you feel stylish and confident.

 There are three major things to consider when purchasing your next pair of reading frames, all of which are equally important.
 Do they complement the shape of your face?
 Are they practical (nobody wants big, heavy readers)?
 And are they going to work with what you wear?

 Reading glasses are constructed from a range of materials that depend on the designer’s intended audience, budget, and the anticipated lifestyle of the wearer.
 Plastic and metal are the most common, but hybrid and natural alternatives are growing in the market.

 Although acetate is a form of plastic, its omnipresence in eyewear warrants an entry of its own.
 Acetate is derived from renewable cotton and wood semi-synthetics.
 Although the process depends on the designer, acetate is usually created by reforming the plastic (through heat or compression) into moulded blocks, then laminating it into sheets that are then hand-cut into frames.
 Acetate offers a number of benefits to opticians.

 They are generally more flexible and can be crafted into different shapes.
 Acetate frames and stems can be coloured efficiently, which doesn’t corrode with time or sun exposure.
 Acetate is also hypoallergenic, helping you save face (literally) from the potential embarrassment of a nasty reaction to the frame materials.
 They might be pricier than other plastics, but they’re universal for damn good reasons.